 What walks does the Club provide?

 The Club generally offers a choice of two or three walks on Sundays, four on Wednesdays and one on summer Thursday evenings.
 Sunday A walks are at a moderate/brisk pace, usually covering between 14 and 16 miles.
 Sunday B walks are taken at a moderate pace and are generally between 10 and 12 miles long.
-Both walks are ‘day’ walks; people bring a packed lunch with them although if possible a stop is made near a pub for some liquid refreshment.
-Sunday C walks are generally about 5 miles long at a more leisurely pace and take place on the 2nd and 4th Sundays of the month, usually leaving the chosen venue at 10.15 and finishing at lunch time.
-We do not usually include a pub lunch as booking on a Sunday can be problematic.
+Both walks are ‘day’ walks; people bring a packed lunch with them although a stop may be made near a pub for some liquid refreshment.
+Sunday C walks are generally about 5 miles long at a more leisurely pace and take place every two weeks, usually leaving the chosen venue at 10.00 and finishing at lunch time.
+We do not include a pub lunch as booking on a Sunday can be problematic.

-Wednesday A walks start at 10am and last until mid-afternoon.
+Wednesday A walks start at 10.00am and last until mid-afternoon.
 They are usually 11-14 miles in length at a pace of around 3mph.
-Walkers are curently advised to bring all refreshments for the day, although pre Covid, lunch was usually taken at a pub.
-Wednesday B ‘all day’ walks are around 7 to 8 miles at a moderate/leisurely pace and also include the option of a pub lunch.
-Wednesday B ‘am’ walks are 5 to 7 miles long and are completed in a morning at a moderate pace, including a stop for a refreshment break, using flasks etc. No pub lunches are organised, although there is nothing to stop people arranging their own meals.
+Walkers are currently advised to bring all refreshments for the day, although pre Covid, lunch was usually taken at a pub.
+Wednesday B ‘all day’ walks are around 6.5 to 8 miles at a moderate/leisurely pace and also, pre-Covid, included the option of a pub lunch.
+Wednesday B ‘am’ walks are 5.5 to 6.5 miles long and are completed in a morning at a moderate pace, including a stop for a refreshment break, using flasks etc. No pub lunches are organised, although there is nothing to stop people arranging their own meals.
 Wednesday C walks are 5 miles or less and are also completed in a morning.
-However, walkers generally meet up at a pub for coffee before they start out, order lunch from the pub’s menu and then walk a circular route back to the pub.
+However, – again pre-Covid – walkers generally meet up at a pub for coffee before they start out, order lunch from the pub’s menu and then walk a circular route back to the pub.

 Thursday evening walks run from early May to late August.
 They are generally 5 to 6 miles long.
 Occasionally it is possible to eat at a pub after the walk.

 For details of all walks, please see this website.
 To offer or inquire about a lift, please contact the walk leader, preferably a day or two in advance.
-Please note that it is essential that anyone planning to come on a Wednesday B all day or Wednesday C walk contacts the leader in advance.
-This is because pubs need to know how many people are expected.
+Please note that currently it is essential that anyone planning to come on a walk contacts the leader in advance.
+This is because contact details must be recorded for 21 days for ‘test & trace’ purposes.

 The Club arranges regular trips to other parts of the UK – up to 10 each year.
 These range from weekends in hotels and hostels to longer ‘moving-on’ backpacking trips; there is a regular early autumn week’s trip to the Lake District.
 Wherever possible there are choices of full-day “A” walks of 14-18 miles and moderate “B” walks of around 11-14 miles, these walks require a packed lunch and will also have a short morning and afternoon break.
 On hotel-based trips, which use a coach from Cambridge, there are usually shorter “C” walks as well.